cartesi/docs/cartesi-rollups/development/cli-commands.md

 ### `build`
-Build the application, creating a Cartesi Machine snapshot.
+Compiles your application to RISC-V and builds a Cartesi machine snapshot.

 #### Usage:
 ```bash